M-Jafarkhani/Puzzles/Connected Components/README.md

-This code computes integer value of a roman number.
+This code computes the number of connected components in a given graph.
+The graph has "A" nodes, and edges are in 2D array "B".